jails-org/Packages/html/README.md

 ---

 ## .template( HTMLElement, [cssSelector = 'template'])
-Returns a render function which will compile a `template` tag content using `ejs` syntax generating html output.
+Returns a render function which will compile a `template` tag content using [razor](https://github.com/magicdawn/razor-tmpl) syntax generating html output.

-** IMPORTANT ** : Template must have only 1 root node, just like JSX.
+**IMPORTANT** : Template must have only 1 root node, just like JSX.

 ### Usage